These are the best places to travel this summer

 Salzburg’s cake-topper of a fortress lifts the gaze from the moment you arrive.
 This 900-year-old castle fits the knights-in-shining-armor fantasy bill looks-wise.
-But its history is even more compelling: it started life as a humble bailey, built in 1077 by Gebhard von Helffenstein at a time when the Holy Roman Empire was at loggerheads with the papacy, and owes its current grandeur to Leonard von Keutschach, prince-archbishop of Salzburg from 1495 to 1519 and the city's last feudal ruler.
+But its history is even more compelling.
+It started life as a humble bailey, built in 1077 by Gebhard von Helffenstein at a time when the Holy Roman Empire was at loggerheads with the papacy, and owes its current grandeur to Leonhard von Keutschach, prince-archbishop of Salzburg from 1495 to 1519 and the city's last feudal ruler.

-While it’s tempting to simply roam the ramparts and swoon over the views of the Salzach River and Alps, factor in time to see the castle’s clutch of museums.
-These include the dazzling Golden Hall, where the prince-archbishops once threw lavish banquets, the Marionette Museum, with its operatic collection of puppets from the Salzburg Marionette Theatre, and the Fortress Museum, which showcases a 1612 model of Salzburg, as well as medieval instruments, armor and some pretty grizzly torture devices.
+While it’s tempting to simply roam the ramparts and swoon over the views of the Salzach River and Alps, it's wise to factor in time to see the castle’s clutch of museums.
+These include the dazzling Golden Hall, where the prince-archbishops once threw lavish banquets; the Marionette Museum, with its operatic collection of puppets from the Salzburg Marionette Theatre; and the Fortress Museum, which showcases a 1612 model of Salzburg, as well as medieval instruments, armor and some pretty grizzly torture devices.

 Yellow exterior facade of the birthplace of Mozart in Salzburg

-There are museums at Mozart's birthplace and the Salzburg home that his family moved to in 1773 © todamo / Getty Images
+You'll find museums at Mozart's birthplace as well as the Salzburg home his family moved to in 1773. todamo/Getty Images

 Mozart assumes many forms in Salzburg these days – chocolate balls, bath ducks, aftershave, you name it – but to really get a handle on Austria’s A-list baroque composer, you’ll want to visit two museums devoted to the man and his music.